Snowball Cookies

 whisked dry ingredients for snowball cookies

-In the bowl of an electric mixer fitted with the paddle attachment or beaters, combine the butter and granulated sugar.
-Beat on medium speed until pale and creamy, then beat in the vanilla and almond extracts.
+Step 2.
+Cream the butter and sugar.
+In the bowl of an electric mixer fitted with the paddle attachment or beaters, beat the butter and granulated sugar on medium speed until pale and creamy.
+Add the vanilla and almond extracts and mix until combined.

 beaten butter and sugar with vanilla and almond extract